The Great Sphinx of Giza | A Monument to the Pharaoh Khafre

 But, with the fall of the Roman Empire, the Sphinx was again left to be engulfed by the sands.

-While the cult of the Sphinx persisted into the middle-ages, Arab writers saw it as Belhib, a version of the Canaanite god Hauron.
-They also believed that it was a talisman that guarded Giza and Cairo against the desert
+While the cult of the Sphinx persisted into the Middle Ages, Arab writers saw it as Belhib, a version of the Canaanite god Hauron.
+They also believed that it was a talisman that guarded Giza and Cairo against the desert.

 However, it was also during this time that the nose of the Sphinx was broken off.
 It is believed that it was intentionally broken with chisels between the 3rd and 10th centuries AD.